filip-769/searchbit/README.md

 ## FAQ

 ### Why are you using `ejs-zero-dependencies` instead of `ejs`
-`ejs` is dependent on `jake`, which is dependent on `async`, which has/had a security vulnerability.
+Because `ejs` is dependent on `jake`, which is dependent on `async`, which has/had a security vulnerability.